Magda98/syntax-highlight-component/README.md

 # Syntax Highlighting Component

-This is a web component that provides syntax highlighting for code snippets.
-It uses Prism.js for tokenizing and highlighting the code.
+✨ **Syntax Highlighting Component** is a customizable web component that makes your code snippets look beautiful and readable! 🚀

+- Built with [Lit](https://lit.dev/) for fast and lightweight performance ⚡
+- Uses [Prism.js](https://prismjs.com/) for accurate and colorful syntax highlighting 🎨
+- Easy to use: just drop the component into your HTML and specify the language 📝
+- Perfect for documentation, blogs, and developer portfolios 📚

+Give your code blocks a professional touch with minimal effort! 💡

 ## Usage